jesperhoy/VueJSWebForms/README.md

     Makes it easy to render a Vue.js application instance.

     Attributes/Properties:
     - `File` - virtual path of a .vue file (for example "/components/list1.vue").
-If not specified, the content of the control is used instead (.vue file format).
+If not specified, the content of the control is used instead.
     - `VarName` - global JavasScript variable name to reference the Vue instance.
-If omitted, a random value is used.
+Required if `Mount` is set to `false`.
     - `Options` - Vue options for the app in JavaScript format.
 Only used with simple in-line templates.
     - `Mount` - Boolean value (default true) indicating if a `<div>` tag with a random id should be generated and the Vue instance mounted to this.
     - `SquashWS` - Boolean value (default true) indicating if all white space in HTML templates should be squashed (sequences of space, `<LF>`, `<CR>`, `<Tab>` are replaced with a single space).